Improvisational theatre: In film and television

 Many directors have made use of improvisation in the creation of both mainstream and experimental films.
 Many silent filmmakers such as Charlie Chaplin and Buster Keaton used improvisation in the making of their films, developing their gags while filming and altering the plot to fit.
 The Marx Brothers were notorious for deviating from the script they were given, their ad libs often becoming part of the standard routine and making their way into their films.
 Many people, however, make a distinction between ad-libbing and improvising.

 The British director Mike Leigh makes extensive use of improvisation in the creation of his films, including improvising important moments in the characters' lives that will not even appear in the film.
 This Is Spinal Tap and other mockumentary films of director Christopher Guest were created with a mix of scripted and unscripted material.
 Blue in the Face is a 1995 comedy directed by Wayne Wang and Paul Auster created in part by the improvisations during the filming of Smoke.

-Some of the best known American film directors who used improvisation in their work with actors are John Cassavetes, Robert Altman, Christopher Guest, and Rob Reiner.
+Some of the best known American film directors who used improvisation in their work with actors are Robert Altman, Christopher Guest, and Rob Reiner.

 Improv comedy techniques have also been used in hit television shows such as HBO's Curb Your Enthusiasm created by Larry David, the UK Channel 4 and ABC television series Whose Line Is It Anyway (and its spinoffs Drew Carey's Green Screen Show and Drew Carey's Improv-A-Ganza), Nick Cannon's improv comedy show Wild 'n Out, and Thank God You're Here.
 A very early American improv television program was the weekly half-hour What Happens Now? which premiered on New York's WOR-TV on October 15, 1949, and ran for 22 episodes.
 "The Improvisers" were six actors (including Larry Blyden, Ross Martin, and Jean Alexander – Jean Pugsley at the time) who improvised skits based on situations suggested by viewers.
 In Canada, the series Train 48 was improvised from scripts which contained a minimal outline of each scene, and the comedy series This Sitcom Is...Not to Be Repeated incorporated dialogue drawn from a hat during the course of an episode.
 The American show Reno 911! also contained improvised dialogue based on a plot outline.
 Fast and Loose is an improvisational game show, much like Whose Line Is It Anyway?
 The BBC sitcoms Outnumbered and The Thick of It also had some improvised elements in them.